Hurricane Leslie (2018)

-Hurricane Leslie (known as Storm Leslie or Cyclone Leslie while extratropical) was the strongest cyclone of tropical origin to strike the Iberian Peninsula since 1842.
+Hurricane Leslie (known as Storm Leslie or Cyclone Leslie while extratropical) was the strongest post-tropical cyclone to strike the Iberian Peninsula since 1842.
 A large, long-lived, and very erratic tropical cyclone, Leslie was the twelfth named storm and sixth hurricane of the 2018 Atlantic hurricane season.
 The storm had a non-tropical origin, developing from an extratropical cyclone that was situated over the northern Atlantic on 22 September.
 The low quickly acquired subtropical characteristics and was classified as Subtropical Storm Leslie on the following day.
 The cyclone meandered over the northern Atlantic and gradually weakened, before merging with a frontal system on 25 September, which later intensified into a powerful hurricane-force extratropical low over the northern Atlantic.

 While Leslie began to weaken late on 27 September, the low began to re-acquire subtropical characteristics, and by 28 September, Leslie had completed the transition to a subtropical storm once again.
 Leslie became fully tropical and gradually intensified, becoming a Category 1 hurricane early on 3 October, and initially peaked with 1-minute sustained winds of 140 km/h later that day.
 Leslie gradually weakened, falling to tropical storm intensity late on 4 October.
 The cyclone continued to slowly weaken before beginning to re-intensify on 8 October.
 Two days later, Leslie reached hurricane status for the second time.
 Leslie continued to slowly strengthen, reaching peak intensity with sustained winds of 150 km/h and a minimum central pressure of 968 mbar, early on 12 October.
 Leslie then began to gradually weaken later that day, while accelerating towards the northeast and passed far south of the Azores.
 On 13 October, Leslie passed north of Madeira, before transitioning into an extratropical cyclone just off the Portuguese coast later that day.
 Leslie's remnants made landfall in central Portugal a few hours later.
 The low continued moving northeastward while rapidly weakening, passing over the Bay of Biscay, before dissipating by 16 October over Spain.